tabularelf/CatspeakPlusPlus/README.md

 ## params & params_count?
 Like in GML, you are able to access arguments of a function via `argument[index]` and `argument_count`.
 Catspeak has its own, but this wasn't previously exposed as this was experimental and introduced in a PR for GMLspeak (another work of mine).<br>
 I have exposed this from Catspeak++ directly, so now anyone can use `params` and `params_count` within Catspeak!

+## Will more features and optimisations come?
+Optimisations?
+Maybe.
+It really depends on whether it is worth my time or not.
+But in truth, I mainly intend on keeping compatibility with Catspeak v3.
+Outside of `exposeCompileTimeFunction` and exposure of `params`/`params_count`, no other feature<br>
+will be coming to Catspeak++ at this time.